nathaneltitane/dextop/README.md

 ### Setting things up:

-The setup speed greatly depends on your device model and internet connection speed.
+The setup speed greatly depends on your device model and internet connection speed!

 Once the Android applications are installed on your device, open Termux and paste or type: